7 Ways To Identify A Fake Job Vacancy

 7. You are employed immediately

 A credible job usually has a time frame for employment.
-A job posting usually has a number of candidates who have applied.
+A job posting usually has several candidates who have applied.
 Each candidate would then go through a rigorous process of interview(s) before a job offer comes through.

-If you are being offered a job immediately, the probability of it being fake is very high.
+If a job offer comes immediately, the likelihood of it being fake is quite high.

-In conclusion, you need to be alert and intuitive to avoid fraudsters. here are a few things to take note of before attending that job interview.
+To sum up, to avoid scammers, you must be vigilant and perceptive.
+Here are a few things to take note of before attending that job interview.

 • Research the company to be sure it’s genuine